February 3, 2022

 Signs isolation could be impacting your drinking

-As we continue to live in isolation, we need to be more mindful than ever of how much alcohol we are drinking and its impact on us and our loved ones.
+As we continue to live through a global pandemic and feel its effects, we need to be more mindful than ever of how much alcohol we are drinking and its impact on us and our loved ones.

 Retailers report that Australians are buying much more alcohol than usual, and a recent poll by the Foundation for Alcohol Research and Education (FARE) found that many people have increased their alcohol consumption.1

 If new patterns of alcohol consumption that started during the COVID-19 (coronavirus) lockdown continue over time, you may be at increased risk of experiencing a dependence on alcohol.